 Maps & timetables

-For detailed information and timetables for trains, trams and buses, contact Public Transport Victoria on 1800 800 007.
+For detailed information and timetables for trains, trams and buses, visit Public Transport Victoria or call 1800 800 007.

-From 1 January 2016, Melbourne commenced a one-year trial to provide 24 hour public transport on weekends.
-Trains, trams and late night buses operate through the night on Fridays and Saturdays and there is a 2am coach service to key regional centres.
-For more information about Night Network and specific services, visit Public Transport Victoria.
+Trains as well as some trams and buses operate through the night on Fridays and Saturdays.
+A selection of coach services also run to key regional centres.
+For more information about the Night Network, visit Public Transport Victoria.

-myki is Melbourne's ticket to travel on the city's trains, trams and buses.
+You’ll need a myki to travel on most of Melbourne's trains, trams and buses.
 It is a re-usable smart card that stores value to pay your public transport fare.

 You can buy and top up a myki from:

-- close to 800 retailers where you see the myki sign, including all 7-Eleven stores
+- 7-Eleven stores and other retailers where you see the myki sign

 - major train stations, such as Flinders Street station and Southern Cross station